system-er/YaGoSl/README.md

 - new command get_property_object, function _physics_process
 - draw_rect, draw_clear - theres no _draw-function cause the draw-commands work everywhere...
 - now the standardlibraries of squirrel should work, for example: local result = math.sqrt(4)
-- new command draw_circle, new example timer.nut
+- new command draw_circle, new examples timer.nut, button.nut